idptools/dodo/README.md

 ## Why CONECT records matter

 DODO writes CONECT records by default, and you should leave them on.
-CA–CA spacing is 3.81 Å, past the automatic bond-detection cutoff in both VMD and PyMOL — so without CONECT a rebuilt region renders as a cloud of disconnected dots.
-This isn't cosmetic polish; its absence defeats the tool.
+They matter most under `--no-backbone`: CA–CA spacing is 3.81 Å, past the automatic bond-detection cutoff in both VMD and PyMOL, so without CONECT an alpha-carbon-only region renders as a cloud of disconnected dots.
+With the backbone on (the default) a viewer can find the real N–CA and CA–C bonds for itself, but the records still declare the chain explicitly rather than leaving it to each viewer's heuristics.

 ## Current limitations